vishnu2006/Recruitment_Automation/README.md

 # End to End Job Recruitment Automation

 An intelligent AI-powered recruitment automation platform that revolutionizes the hiring process through advanced machine learning and seamless user experience.
+Won 6th out of 220+ teams at the National-Level Sudhee Hackathon CBIT.

 ## 🚀 Project Overview